 OK so a crazy curse, scores of angry ghosts that have fallen by the weapon that gives Sarah Winchester her opulent lifestyle?
 Chuck Helen Mirren in it?
 Go on then!
 Sounds like just the perfect blockbuster horror movie I’m looking for in 2018, check out both of the trailers for Winchester below…

 OK so looks good right?!
 Love Jason Clarke in there as a skeptical academic, Scully to Sarah’s Mulder if you will.
 I can’t wait to see this spooky flick in NZ Cinemas from February 22nd.
+For more on Winchester check out the entry on All Horror here.
 Tell me in the comments, what’s your favourite horror movie or ghost story of all time?